 What is schizophrenia?

-You may sometimes see or hear things that don’t actually exist, or become convinced people are trying to harm you even if they are not.
+You may sometimes see or hear things that don’t actually exist, or you may become convinced that people are trying to harm you even if they aren't.
 You or others might notice that you are having a hard time thinking clearly or making sense when you speak.
 If you have had experiences like this, you may be dealing with schizophrenia.

 Some people with schizophrenia have feelings that someone or something is out to get them.
-These paranoid feelings can make it very hard to trust others and can have a huge effect on personal relationships.
-Because schizophrenia may get in the way of your ability to make good decisions, it is absolutely necessary that you seek treatment and assistance—and follow your doctor’s advice.
+Such feelings can make it very hard to trust others and can have a huge effect on personal relationships.
+Because schizophrenia may get in the way of your ability to make good decisions, it is absolutely necessary that you seek treatment and assistance — and follow your doctor’s advice.